juliafmorgado/30DaysOtel/week2/day11.md

-# Day 11 – Logs API: Structured Logging with Trace Correlation
+# Day 11 – Logs API: Simple Structured Logging

 For the past two days, we've learned the Tracing API ([Day 9](https://github.com/juliafmorgado/30DaysOtel/blob/main/week2/day9.md)) and Metrics API ([Day 10](https://github.com/juliafmorgado/30DaysOtel/blob/main/week2/day10.md)).
-Today we complete the observability trio with the **Logs API** so we can answer questions like "What exactly happened during this failed order?", "Which user had payment issues?", "What were the exact steps that led to this error?"
+Today we complete the observability trio with **basic logging** so we can answer questions like "What exactly happened during this failed order?"

 > **Working example:** The complete code for this tutorial is available in [`examples/day11-logs-api/`](../examples/day11-logs-api/)
 >
 > **Note:** This builds on Days 9 & 10.
-If you haven't done those yet, start there: [`examples/day9-tracing-api/`](../examples/day9-tracing-api/)
+If you haven't done those yet, start there: [`examples/day10-metrics-api/`](../examples/day10-metrics-api/)

 ---